 You can claim the marriage allowance after the end of the tax year.
 If your incomes are variable, it may be better to wait until you are certain before making the application to transfer.

 The claim can be made up to four years from the end of the relevant tax year.
-In other words a claim for marriage allowance for the tax year 2015/16 must be made by 5 April 2020.
+In other words a claim for marriage allowance for the tax year 2016/17 must be made by 5 April 2021.
 Note, though, that the claim can only be made if both parties to the marriage or civl partnership are still alive – for more information, see our page 'death of a spouse or civil partner'.